Trial Sign-up Journey

 The substantial friction occurs even before reaching the checkout

-Different segments prioritize different features
+Different segments value different features

 Later's users vary from businesses to individuals and agencies.
 It turns out that upgrades are typically motivated by one specific feature, rather than a bundle of different features within a premium plan.